lhbelfanti/goxcrap/README.md

    You can download it from [here](https://googlechromelabs.github.io/chrome-for-testing/), or you can use `@puppeteer/browsers` with [this](https://pptr.dev/browsers-api) installation guide. </br>
    After that, copy it inside the [internal/webdriver](./internal/webdriver) folder.
-2. Create a `.env` file at the root of the project, and add the following environment variables:
+2. Create a `.env` file at the root of the project (or rename the provided [.env.example](.env.example)), and add the following environment variables:

 ```
 EMAIL=<Twitter account email>
 USERNAME=<Twitter username>
 PASSWORD=<Twitter password>
-AHBCC_DOMAIN=<Domain of the application with the endpoint /tweets/v1> --> In this case the app AHBCC
+SAVE_TWEETS_API_URL=<Domain of the application with the endpoint /tweets/v1> --> Example: the URL to the AHBCC API
 ```
 [^1]